telekom-security/tpotce/README.md

 | 80          | tcp      | incoming  | Honeypot: Snare (Tanner)                                      |

 Ports and availability of SaaS services may vary based on your geographical location.
-Also during first install outgoing ICMP / TRACEROUTE is required additionally to find the closest and fastest mirror to you.
+Also during the first install outgoing ICMP / TRACEROUTE is required additionally to find the closest and fastest mirror to you.

 For some honeypots to reach full functionality (i.e. Cowrie or Log4Pot) outgoing connections are necessary as well, in order for them to download the attackers malware.
 Please see the individual honeypot's documentation to learn more by following the [links](#technical-concept) to their repositories.

 <br><br>

 # System Placement
-It is recommended to get yourself familiar how T-Pot and the honeypots work before you start exposing towards the internet.
+It is recommended to get yourself familiar with how T-Pot and the honeypots work before you start exposing towards the internet.
 For a quickstart run a T-Pot installation in a virtual machine.
 <br><br>
-Once you are familiar how things work you should choose a network you suspect intruders in or from (i.e. the internet).
+Once you are familiar with how things work you should choose a network you suspect intruders in or from (i.e. the internet).
 Otherwise T-Pot will most likely not capture any attacks (unless you want to prove a point)!
 For starters it is recommended to put T-Pot in an unfiltered zone, where all TCP and UDP traffic is forwarded to T-Pot's network interface.
 To avoid probing for T-Pot's management ports you can put T-Pot behind a firewall and forward all TCP / UDP traffic in the port range of 1-64000 to T-Pot while allowing access to ports > 64000 only from trusted IPs and / or only expose the [ports](#required-ports) relevant to your use-case.
-If you wish to catch malware traffic on unknown ports you should not limit the ports you forward since glutton and honeytrap dynamically bind any TCP port that is not covered by other honeypot daemons and thus give you a better representation what risks your setup is exposed to.
+If you wish to catch malware traffic on unknown ports you should not limit the ports you forward since glutton and honeytrap dynamically bind any TCP port that is not covered by other honeypot daemons and thus give you a better representation of what risks your setup is exposed to.
 <br><br>

 # Installation
 The T-Pot installation is offered in different variations.
-While the overall installation of T-Pot is straight forward it heavily depends on a working, non-proxied (unless you made modifications) up and running internet connection (also see [required outgoing ports](#required-ports)).
+While the overall installation of T-Pot is straightforward it heavily depends on a working, non-proxied (unless you made modifications) up and running internet connection (also see [required outgoing ports](#required-ports)).
 If these conditions are not met the installation **will fail!** either during the execution of the Debian Installer, after the first reboot before the T-Pot Installer is starting up or while the T-Pot installer is trying to download all the necessary dependencies.
 <br><br>

 ## ISO Based